yazi-rs/yazi-rs.github.io/usage/faq.md

 See [sxyazi/yazi#143](https://github.com/sxyazi/yazi/issues/143).

+## Why am I getting a "Permission denied" when editing files in Linux/macOS?

+Yazi defaults to using `$EDITOR` as the default editor, which is suitable for most cases.

+When you encounter this error, it means that `$EDITOR` is not set properly.
+You can add something like `export EDITOR=vim` to your Bash/Zsh/Fish configuration.
+Alternatively, you can change Yazi's [default edit opener](https://github.com/sxyazi/yazi/blob/main/yazi-config/preset/yazi.toml) from `$EDITOR` to vim/nvim/nano.

 ## Why can't I preview files on Windows?

 Have you added Git to the `PATH` according to the [Windows Installation Guide](https://github.com/sxyazi/yazi/wiki/Windows-Installation-Guide#requirements)?